 - Since loMT devices can communicate with one another and exchange medical data in real-time, they are a major support for doctors.
 This is because they can track patients' vital signs for longer than is normally possible during a brief consultation at the practice.
 This enables more accurate diagnoses and personalised treatment, optimising patient care and allowing treatment to commence sooner.
 At the same time, susceptibility to human error is reduced.
 The loMT devices can also provide support during treatment by reminding patients to take medication, for example, or by monitoring symptoms.

 - Remote medical monitoring is the second benefit resulting from the loMT devices' core features.
 They record medical data about patients and transmit this to a smartphone, for example, belonging to a doctor.
-In this way, the doctor, a nurse or even patients themselves can receive continuous information about their state of health.
+In this way, the doctor, a nurse or even patients can receive continuous information about their health.
 As a result, personal visits to the doctor are no longer necessary.
 This promotes flexibility in the daily hospital routine and enables automated monitoring since data can be monitored remotely without the need for nursing staff.
 This is particularly useful with chronic diseases since changes in the trajectory of a disease become visible.

 - Not only that – loMT technology also makes it possible for the healthcare sector to compensate for the shortage of skilled personnel and to cut costs.
 According to estimates, the proportion of the world population over the age of 65 will have increased from seven per cent today to 15 per cent by the end of 2030.
 There is also the fact that chronic disorders are diagnosed with ever-increasing frequency and require regular treatment.
 For health services, this means more patients, higher expenditure and greater need for personnel.
 The only solution is to use technological procedures and telemedicine to enable the few available personnel to concentrate on important tasks.